bruml2/studio1/src/components/TimelineView.md

 ### The div#timelineViewContainer (root).

-It's offsetWidth/clientWidth (no border) is 1300px by default or set by the parent as a prop.
+It's offsetWidth/clientWidth (no border) is 1300px by default or set by the parent with a prop.
 It's height is sufficient to contain its children.

 ### The div#tvTimeline container and the svg#svg container.